 Who it's for: dry, frizzy, or color-treated hair that needs moisture and smoothing above all else

-Moroccanoil Intense Hydrating Mask leads with argan oil as the primary active ingredient -- and unlike many products that list it in tiny amounts for marketing purposes, the concentration here is high enough to produce real results.
-The mask is primarily a moisture and frizz treatment rather than a structural repair product, but for hair that isn't broken or brittle -- just dry, dull, and hard to manage -- it's one of the best options on Amazon.
+Moroccanoil Intense Hydrating Mask leads with argan oil as the primary conditioning ingredient.
+The mask is primarily a moisture and frizz treatment rather than a bond-focused product, but for hair that isn't broken or brittle -- just dry, dull, and hard to manage -- it's one of the best options on Amazon.

 Leave on for 5-7 minutes on clean, damp hair.
 The scent (the signature Moroccanoil fragrance) is strong and pleasant.
 Hair comes out noticeably shinier and smoother, and the effect lasts 4-5 days between washes.